jameswonlee/tmwsd_challenge/README.md

 [message-incinerator-logo]: ./public/logo.svg

 # About
-Message Incinerator is a full-stack web application designed to provide a secure and temporary means of storing messages.
+Message Incinerator is a full-stack web application designed to provide secure and temporary message storage.
 Users can create, save, and view messages that self-destruct after a single view.
 Each message is encrypted to safeguard your data.
-The application also includes a dark mode/light mode toggle for improved usability and a countdown timer that indicates when a message will self-destruct.
+The application also includes a dark mode/light mode toggle for improved usability, a countdown timer that indicates when a message will self-destruct, and a mobile-friendly interface for seamless use on any device.

 ## ▶️ Getting started

-1. Clone repository.
+1. Clone repository
 ```
 https://github.com/jameswonlee/tmwsd_challenge.git
 ```